 The onboard audio relies on the Dolby Access app and two top-firing speakers and our reviewer was blown away by it.
 The keyboard backlighting was one of the few disappointments with this laptop, but the keyboard itself was solid.
 Starting at just over $1,000, the Asus ROG Zephyrus G14 is an excellent performer and a good value for gamers on the go.

 See our full Asus ROG Zephyrus G14 review.

-The Acer Swift 3 is a fairly unassuming little laptop and you would be right to pass on this year's Intel model, but the AMD 4000-series version of the Swift 3 offers absolutely stunning performance starting at less than $700.
+The Acer Swift 3 is a fairly unassuming little laptop and you would be right to pass on the Intel model, but the AMD 4000-series version offers absolutely stunning performance starting at less than $700.
 That performance makes the over 11-hour runtime that we saw in our battery life testing all the more impressive.

 And while its understated design isn't going to stand out, the magnesium and aluminum-look is minimalist and classy and helps to bring the Swift 3 in at a trim 0.6 inches and 2.65 pounds.
 If you are looking for the downside we have just one real gripe with the Swift 3 and that is its 14-inch 1080p display.
 The Swift 3 managed a terrible 62% sRGB color gamut reproduction in our testing and 251 nits of brightness, if a bright and vibrant display is a high priority for you take another look at our top recommendation the HP Envy x360 13.

 See our full Acer Swift 3 (2020, AMD Ryzen 7 4700U) review.

 While it obviously has some tradeoffs, the lack of a high refresh rate display and a high-end GPU, there is simply no beating the value proposition of the Acer Nitro 5 at just $669.